Cloud

 Indexing

 One of the main issues with legacy SaaS archives is the indexing architecture.
-Since archives were often used for Compliance or eDiscovery, rapid search is a high priority.
+Since archives have often been used for compliance or eDiscovery, rapid search is a high priority.
 Because of the need for search, and issues around indexing performance, all data was indexed upon ingestion.

 There are a few disadvantages of indexing everything on ingestion:

-• Corruption over time.
-We’ve all seen indexes in popular legacy archiving systems ending up corrupt ‘for no apparent’ reason.
-This leads to re-indexing requirements, taking up more time.
+• Corruption over time: We’ve all seen indexes in popular legacy archiving systems ending up corrupt ‘for no apparent’ reason.
+This leads to re-indexing requirements which add time to the process.

-Companies looking to move to the cloud were faced with a decision which mostly provided two paths, neither were ideal.
+Companies looking to move to the cloud were faced with a decision that mostly provided two paths, neither were ideal.

-1. Move data to standard cloud file repository to guarantee that the data was properly retained, and available if it was needed for Compliance or eDiscovery needs.
-The advantage of this solution was low cost, but at the expense of limited visibility.
+1. Move data to a standard cloud file repository to guarantee that the data was properly retained, and available if it was needed for compliance or eDiscovery needs.
+You got what you paid for with this solution - a lower price tag meant limited insight.
 When Compliance or Legal teams needed to interrogate the data, it was quite an effort to get visibility into the content of the data.
-As we all know, time is money when it comes to Compliance and Legal.
+As we all know, time is money when it comes to compliance and legal.

-2. This led many companies to move to a cloud archive that provided very fast search capabilities, since all data was indexed upon ingestion.
-The advantage was immediate search and high visibility, but this was countered with high costs, loss of flexibility, and loss of data sovereignty.
+2. This led many companies to move to a cloud archive that promised very fast search capabilities since all data was indexed upon ingestion.
+The advantage was immediate search and high visibility, but this was countered with high costs, loss of flexibility, and loss of data autonomy.

-Companies were essentially faced with deciding between two options; low cost with low visibility, or opt for high visibility but at a much higher cost.
+Companies were essentially faced with deciding between two options; low cost with low visibility, or high visibility but at a much higher price.

 Many companies soon found that getting large data sets out of these legacy cloud archives was a very expensive proposal.
 Since there was limited API access to these platforms, companies often had to rely on the professional services group of the vendor to perform exports when it came to a merger or acquisition, or if the company decided to move to another vendor.
-These costs would often average between $2,500 and $7,500 per Terabyte of exported data.
+These costs would often average $8,000, or more, per Terabyte of exported data.

 Right-sized eDiscovery

 2. Provide a first pass review of data, potentially culling the data set by keyword via what is known as Early Case Assessment or Early Data Assessment.
-This would allow eDiscovery teams to move beyond simple custodian-based searches, providing the ability to narrow down the data set even more by only exporting items that matched certain keywords.
-This would substantially reduce the cost of downstream review, but would increase the cost of the solution, since all data would be indexed on ingestion.
+Imagine being able to scour your data for specific keywords, and only exporting the most relevant results - that's the capability eDiscovery teams gain by moving beyond custodian-based searches.
+This would substantially reduce the cost of downstream review but would increase the cost of the solution since all data would be indexed on ingestion.
 Often the cost of the solution would match the potential savings in review, providing a near-even return on investment.

 Next Generation SaaS Archive - Expireon

-Due to technology advances, especially cloud technology, Cloudficient has found a way to provide the best of both worlds with its Expireon platform.
+Due to technology advances, especially cloud technology, we at Cloudficient have found a way to provide the best of both worlds with our Expireon platform.

-In a head-to-head comparison with a first-generation SaaS archive, we not only outperformed it but we also provided a much lower price point.
+In a head-to-head comparison with a first-generation SaaS archive, we not only outperformed it in numerous areas (ingestion speed, index and search speed, export speed) but we also provided a much lower price point.

-Expireon is a next generation cloud platform that solves typical pain points often found in first generation SaaS cloud archives, specifically in the areas of indexing, data sovereignty, and eDiscovery:
+Expireon is a next generation cloud platform that solves typical pain points often found in first generation SaaS cloud archives, specifically in the areas of indexing, data autonomy, and eDiscovery:

 1. Targeted indexing – Indexing performance enhancements allow Compliance and Legal teams the option to perform indexing on demand.
-We have customers that bring hundreds of Terabytes to Petabytes into the Expireon platform.
-When these customers need to export data for eDiscovery, most either export data based on custodians, or they target their keyword searches against only the custodians for that case or matter.
+We have customers who bring hundreds of Terabytes to Petabytes into the Expireon platform.
+When these customers need to export data for eDiscovery, most either export data based on custodians and date range, or they target their keyword searches against only the custodians for that case or matter.
 Indexing the entire data set is a costly feature that may be rarely utilized.
 The core architecture of the Expireon platform was built to take advantage of the advancements in indexing technologies.
 Expireon is a flexible and efficient solution that is a perfect fit for multiple eDiscovery workflows:

 • If your workflow consists of simply exporting custodian-based data without any keyword searches, you can export by custodian, date ranges, etc. without performing any indexing, saving you money in indexing costs.

-• If you want to further cull data by performing keyword searches you can simply index ONLY the data for those custodians, saving indexing costs across data sets that are not part of the investigation, and saving money by limiting the data that is exported and sent downstream for further review.
+• If you want to further cull data by performing keyword searches you can simply index ONLY the data for those custodians and date range, saving indexing costs across data sets that are not part of the investigation, and saving money by limiting the data that is exported and sent downstream for further review.

-The final piece to this puzzle is “how do I get my data migrated into this next-generation platform?”
-Cloudficient has always been at the cutting edge of generation changing technologies.
-Cloudficient is a market leader in the data migration space, having created the third-generation migration platform for data migration.
+The final piece to this puzzle is... how do you get your data migrated into this next-generation platform?
+Cloudficient has always been at the cutting edge of industry changing technologies.
+Data migration just got a whole lot easier, thanks to Cloudficient's innovative next-gen platform that's a giant leap forward.
 Our data migration technology is built into the Expireon platform, making onboarding simple, secure, and fast.

 Similar posts